Anticipation Over Reaction: A Forecast-Based Pilot in Lebanon led by the Lebanese Red Cross

 Project description

 The LRC runs a comprehensive and advanced Disaster Risk Reduction (DRR) program and has increasingly strengthened its position as a key player on DRR in Lebanon over the course of the past years.
-In fact, during 2020, the compounding crises has shown the positive impact of long-term DRR investments and initiatives in crisis and disaster risk management and support for local and national authorities.
+In fact, from 2020 to 2025, the compounding crises has shown the positive impact of long-term DRR investments and initiatives in crisis and disaster risk management and support for local and national authorities, even through extreme disasters such as war, pandemics, and refugee influx.

 The LRC is a key response actor across Lebanon and has established a constructive and collaborative relationship with governmental disaster risk management actors.
-The interventions executed by the LRC go beyond the response procedures implemented following crises and disasters to include anticipatory measures and the implementation of early actions to mitigate the impact of disasters on local communities.
+The interventions executed by the LRC go beyond the response procedures implemented following crises and disasters to include Anticipatory measures and the implementation of Early Actions to mitigate the impact of disasters on local communities.
 Accordingly, the need for systematized and effective forecast-based actions has been identified by the LRC, which will be jointly developed with relevant authorities and stakeholders.
-In coordination and the support from the German Red Cross, the Forecast-based Financing (FbF) in Lebanon project has been launched.
+In coordination and the support from the German Red Cross, the Forecast-based Financing (FbF) in Lebanon project was launched.
 The aim is that LRC in coordination with relevant stakeholders is able to assist highly vulnerable communities to prepare for and protect themselves from extreme events before they occur.

-The feasibility study which explored the feasibility for an FbF system for weather and non-weather related hazards was carried out by involving all the relevant actors including a scientific institution.
-Winter storms were the selected hazard to be tackled since it causes the highest impact, is forecastable with enough lead time, and is in line with LRCs experience and interest.
+The feasibility study, which explored the feasibility for an FbF system for weather and non-weather related hazards, was carried out by involving all the relevant actors including a scientific institution.
+Winter storms and heatwaves were the selected hazard to be tackled since they have been shown to cause the highest impact, are forecastable with enough lead time, and are in line with LRCs experience and interest.

-The project will seek to put in place an early warning and early action system that enables the LRC, in partnership with government institutions and other humanitarian actors, to carry out predetermined actions based on winter storm trigger and reduce its impacts on target populations.
-An early action protocol (EAP) for winter storms will be developed, tested in a simulation exercise, evaluated and adapted based on lessons learned.
-The LRC will be working with relevant national and regional stakeholders to advocate and integrate FbF in their disaster risk management, contingency planning and early action early warning systems.
+The project seeks to put in place Early Warning and Early Action Systems (EWAS) that enable the LRC, in partnership with government institutions and other humanitarian actors, to carry out predetermined actions based on winter storm and heatwave triggers and reduce their impacts on target populations.
+A simplified Early Action Protocol (sEAP) for winter storms has been developed, tested in a simulation exercise, evaluated and is under the process of validation.
+LRC is also in the process of developing a heatwave EAP to respond to heatwave forecasts in timely and efficient coordinated Early Actions, in addition to building the resilience of the communities that are most exposed and at risk of damage due to these forecastable climate-exacerbated hazards.
+The LRC has worked with relevant national and regional stakeholders to advocate and integrate FbF and Anticipation in their disaster risk management, contingency planning and Early Warning Early Action Systems.

 • A Forecast-based Financing plan in Lebanon has been developed with relevant national and international stakeholders.